Ego the Living Planet: 1960s

 Ego once told Thor that his existence was the result of a scientist merging with a planet when that planet's sun went nova.

 Inside the Black Galaxy, Ego's ambitions turn towards conquest.
-He starts absorbing space vessels and even planets to build its strength and create armies of Anti-bodies it plans to send throughout the universe to conquer worlds.
+He starts absorbing space vessels and other planets to survive.
 This behavior attracted the attention of the Rigellian Colonizers, who feared that the nearby Ego would consume their homeworld.
-They asked the help of the Thunder God, Thor, to defeat Ego.
-Accompanied by a Rigellian Recorder, Thor encountered Ego, fought his Anti-bodies, and stunned him with a powerful storm.
+They asked the help of the thunder god Thor, to defeat Ego.
+Accompanied by a Rigellian Recorder, Thor encountered Ego, who forced him into his body and created Anti-body minions to attack him, intending to test their strength to later send across the universe to conquer other worlds.
+Thor fought them off and stunned Ego with a powerful storm.
 Feeling humiliated by his defeat, Ego vowed never to leave the Black Galaxy.
 Several months later, a weakened Galactus invaded Ego's space and sought to replenish his energy by consuming Ego.
 Thor aided Ego in battling Galactus and drove Galactus off.
-In gratitude, Ego allowed its surface to become the new home of the Wanderers; a group of various alien races whose planets had been the very first to be devoured by Galactus billions of years ago.
+In gratitude, Ego takes in the Wanderers, a group of various alien races whose planets had been the first to be devoured by Galactus billions of years ago.

 1970s

-The Rigellian Tana Nile took a sample of Ego's form, in the hope that this could be used to fertilize sterile worlds being considered for habitation.
-However, this act drives Ego insane, and it soon gives in to its primordial urges and absorbs the Wanderers, which causes Thor to side with a returning Galactus.
-Assisted by ally, Hercules and Galactus's herald, Firelord, Thor holds Ego off until Galactus attaches a massive starship engine to Ego's south pole, which drives the planet constantly through space and thereby prevents it from being a threat to other planets and populated sections of the universe.
+The Rigellian Tana Nile took a sample of Ego to fertilize sterile worlds being considered for habitation.
+However, this drives Ego insane, and it soon gives in to its primordial urges and absorbs the Wanderers, which causes Thor to side with a returning Galactus.
+Assisted by Hercules and Firelord, Thor holds Ego off until Galactus attaches a massive starship engine to Ego's south pole, which drives him constantly through space and prevents him from being a threat to other planets and populated sections of the universe.

 1980s

 Years later, Ego gains control of the engine and tracks Galactus to Earth, seeking vengeance.
 Unable to locate him, Ego attacks Earth.
 He causes massive destruction, which is later undone by a reality-altering mutant.
 The Fantastic Four attempted to defeat Ego by removing the power cell from one of the attached propulsion engines, which the Thing attempts to throw into Ego's "brain".
-In response, an angered Ego attempts to counter with his remaining engines but, with one engine now deactivated, the other propels the now-out-of-control planet into the Sun, its gravitational pull breaking apart Ego's substance.
+In response, an angered Ego attempts to counter with his remaining engines but is propelled into the Sun.

 Ego, however, slowly reforms from a few surviving particles and repairs the propulsion unit.
-Ego then digests a number of Dire Wraiths to replenish its energy reserves, and battles the Spaceknight Rom.
+Ego then digests a number of Dire Wraiths, to replenish its energy reserves, and battles the Space Knight Rom.

 Ego later joins the Elders of the Universe in a plan to destroy Galactus.
 Ego is sidelined before the confrontation when he is defeated by the Silver Surfer.
 Ego subsequently captures the Silver Surfer and attempts to consume his energies.